oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 2020.01.05 18:30:33 INFO io.helidon.microprofile.server.ServerImpl Thread[nioEventLoopGroup-2-1,10,main]: Server started on http://localhost:8081 (and all other host addresses) in 69 milliseconds.
 2020.01.05 18:30:33 INFO com.oracle.labs.helidon.stockmanager.Main Thread[main,5,main]: http://localhost:8081
 ```

+- Use curl to see what's there (Expect an error)
+  -  `curl -i -X GET -u jack:password http://localhost:8081/stocklevel`

 <details><summary><b>What with the SQL in the output ?</b></summary>
 <p>